 - A. Pertinent Contractor shall remove all existing materials, system components, accessories and related items that will not be re-used. - B. HVAC Contractor shall ensure that system is inactive before disabling the system.
 HVAC Contractor shall ensure that removal of system will not compromise the Owner's operations before removal occurs. - C. Partial removals shall extend back to nearest active main.
-Provide and install caps or pipe plugs at main. - D. No piping shall be left open as a result of demolition operations.
-Cap or plug all open piping.
+Provide and install caps or pipe plugs at main for all piping including pneumatic lines. - D. No piping shall be left open as a result of demolition operations.
+Cap or plug all open piping (including pneumatic lines).
 Crimping is not an acceptable means of capping piping. - E. Refrigerant associated with demolished systems/equipment shall be reclaimed by HVAC Contractor in accord with applicable regulations.
-Such refrigerant becomes the property of the HVAC Contractor unless stated otherwise. - F. All hangers and clamps shall be removed as part of demolition work if they are not re-used. - G. All removed equipment and materials become the property of the pertinent removing Contractor unless otherwise noted.
+Such refrigerant becomes the property of the HVAC Contractor unless stated otherwise. - F. All hangers and clamps shall be removed as part of demolition work if they are not reused. - G. All removed equipment and materials become the property of the pertinent removing Contractor unless otherwise noted.